 |Training Course Outline|

 IntroductionPeople - Course Structure - Object Orientation - The Unified Modelling Language - Use Cases and System Analysis - A Process for Modelling

 Specifying Functional Requirements with Use CasesSystem Use Cases and Actors - Primitive Use Cases - Use Case Diagrams - The Basic Flow - Writing Effective Use Case Descriptions - Writing Sub-flows and Alternate Flows - 'Include' and 'Extend' Relationships - Modelling Browser-Based Applications

 Requirements GatheringCollecting Requirements Information - Proof of Concept Prototypes - Requirements Documents - Estimating and Traceability - Incremental Development

-Objects and ClassesWhat is an Object? - Classes and Objects - Attributes - Operations and Methods - Designing Good Classes - Choosing the Right Classes
+Objects and ClassesWhat is an Object? - Classes and Objects - Attributes - Operations and Methods - Designing Good Classes - Generalisation and Inheritance - Choosing the Best Classes

 Object and Class Workshop